trimstray/nginx-admins-handbook/README.md

 ###### Rationale

   > Use map or geo modules (one of them) to prevent users abusing your servers.

-  > This allows to create variables with values depending on the client IP address.
+This allows to create variables with values depending on the client IP address.

+  > Since variables are evaluated only when used, the mere existence of even a large number of declared geo variables does not cause any extra costs for request processing.

+  > These directives provides the perfect way to block invalid visitors e.g. with `ngx_http_geoip_module`.

 ###### Example